sripathisridhar/spatializer/README.md

 ## Usage
 To execute the file, clone repo and run the executable `finalProject`

-This code is not currently being maintained, but feel free to raise an issue if you run into bugs.

 ## References

 **[Virtual sound source positioning using vector base amplitude panning](https://www.aes.org/e-lib/browse.cfm?elib=7853)**<br/>